 When to use captions, transcripts, and audio descriptions

-Our suggestions on how to make audio-only and video-only accessible for pre-recorded content are based on what meets WCAG 2.1 AA compliance.
+Our suggestions on what each of these content types needs to be accessible for pre-recorded content are based on what meets WCAG 2.1 AA compliance.

 If it’s only audio, like a podcast, you only need a basic transcript.
 Remember, the basic transcript should include who’s talking, music, noises, or any other sounds.

-If it’s only video, so there is no audio to the video, you need either an audio track that is the audio description of the visuals or a written descriptive transcript that is a text description of the video.
+Video only means there’s no audio in the video.
+You would need either an audio track that is the audio description of the visuals or a written descriptive transcript that is a text description of the video.

 Videos that include audio must have synchronized captions and an audio description.
 If the visuals are already described in the existing narration, that counts as the audio description.

-To be clear, a descriptive transcript doesn’t replace an audio description.
-To be WCAG 2.1 AA compliant, the video would need an audio description.
+To be clear, a descriptive transcript does not replace an audio description.
+To be WCAG 2.1 AA compliant, the video needs an audio description.

-We also suggest creating a transcript from your captions.
-While this is technically WCAG 2.1 AAA, it is so helpful to everyone (like you saw above), and it’s easy to do after finishing captions.
-Even WebAIM suggests a transcript to be more accessible to users with auditory disabilities.
+We do suggest also creating a descriptive transcript from your captions.
+It’s helpful to everyone (like you saw above), and it’s easy to do after finishing captions.
+WebAIM also suggests including a transcript to be more accessible to users with auditory disabilities.
 Plus, users with visual disabilities sometimes prefer using a screen reader with the transcript.

-- Upload the video to YouTube to use their automatic captions.
+- Upload the video to your media player.

-- Link or add this transcript below your video.
+- Link or add the transcript below your video.
 Since your script includes the audio description, your transcript will too.

 Now, your video has captions, an audio description, and a transcript.

-Writing captions and transcripts can seem daunting when you don’t have captioning tools.
+If you’re not starting with a script, writing captions and transcripts can seem daunting, especially when you don’t have captioning tools.
 But, there are ways to make the process easier.
 Check out these tips that could cut down your caption and transcript time: